 What Kind of an Estate Accounting Are Beneficiaries Entitled To

 An estate accounting is a document that details every transaction that occurred in the estate and provides some summaries and explanations of the transactions.
 The document consists of various schedules in a court-approved format and complying with general accounting standards.
 At a minimum, the estate accounting includes schedules listing line by line all of the assets that are a part of the estate, all of the expenses of the estate, all income of the estate, and proposed distributions of the estate.

-The accounting is a set of schedules that include all possible information about the estate, such as
+The accounting is a set of schedules where an executor has to show all possible information about the estate, such as

 - an itemized list of the assets that are in the estate

 - the funds or property received by the estate

 - the beneficiary distributions yet to be disbursed